"Where shall I begin?" he asked. "Begin at the beginning," the King said, "and stop when you get to the end."

 The Art of Proof: Basic Training for Deeper Mathematics, by Matthias Beck and Ross Geoghegan, Springer, New York, 2010.

-Advice and corrections to the textbook are on the additions page.
+Additions and corrections to the textbook are on the announcements page.

 I will often mention them in class and by e-mail, but the Web site is the main place to look.
 Stay up to date.

 The subject matter and especially the methods, including how to read, understand, and write proofs.

 You accomplish this by attempting all the assignments and not falling behind.
 (Falling behind in this class is worse than usual.
 Everything depends on what came before.
 Believe it.)

 This is a writing emphasis course, and therefore there will be a lot of writing.
 I will be grading your work on the quality of the writing (clarity and grammar) as well as on the content (logic and math).
 You need all that for writing proofs; if your writing is not clear, your proof cannot be correct.